 According to Daniel Goleman the competencies associated with being socially aware are:

-Essentially awareness of social situations is about carefully considering what people want, and planning to communicate with them in a way that is intended to meet that need.
+Awareness of social situations means you carefully consider what people want, and plan to communicate with them in a way that is intended to meet that need.

 I don't believe social awareness is intended to be quite as calculated as manipulation.
 At best being socially aware is a natural response to people, taking their situation and needs into account as much as possible.

-finds that college students have less empathy — the ability to understand and share the feelings of others — than students of previous generations.
+Research reported in Scientific American suggests that our levels of empathy - the ability to understand the feelings of others - are lower today than 30 years ago.

-Digital communication, social networking, video conferencing and other forms of new media are being blamed for this loss of empathy.
+Digital communication, social networking, video conferencing and other forms of new media contribute to social isolation and are often blamed for the reduction in empathy.

 After all, it's much easier to say negative things about others if you don't have to say it to their face.
 And if I don't feel like engaging in your problems, I can simply log off, or even 'unfriend' you.
 It's an easy option.